TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 4. Create a branch

-   for example, use the branch `feature/changes-in-cgl`:
+   For example, use the branch `feature/changes-in-cgl`:

    .. code-block:: bash